 Sometimes people, trying to save some money, watch DIY videos to create the cleanroom themselves.
 Well, they are not effective.
 Trying to open the drive yourselves and recover the files is not a good idea.
 You will probably lose a lot of time and risk facing permanent data loss.

 If you have any questions regarding cleanroom facilities or data recovery, please contact our customer service and consult with experienced professionals.
-You can fill in the request form or call us at (888) 611 0737.
+You can fill in the request form or call us via our service line.
 We will get back to you in a few minutes.